romydj/troubleshoot/README.md

 # troubleshoot
-all about solution about trouble that i found
+all about solution for the trouble that i found

 Fix kali linux 2016.2 xfce no sound